-- Automated creation of new end-customers using creation and execution of "blueprints" for installations that use MiVoice Business Multi Instance. - Services provisioning process.
-Supports registering MiVoice Business, MiCollab, and Mi-Voice Border Gateway instances to customers, and defining service bundles. - Initial user provisioning by importing from an Active Directory database (helps convert LDIF file to an Oria bulk import file). - Customer and user information aggregation.
+- Automated creation and upgrade of end-customers using creation and execution of Platform Manager "blueprints" for installations that use MiVoice Business Multi Instance or MiVoice Business Express. - Services provisioning process.
+Supports registering MiVoice Business, MiCollab, and MiVoice Border Gateway instances to customers, and defining service bundles. - Initial user provisioning by importing from an Active Directory database (helps convert and LDIF file to an MiCloud Management Portal bulk import file). - Customer and user information aggregation.
 Captures information from multiple MiVoice Business instances and aggregates it into a single point of access. - Billing and operations integration.
 Collects all information on new or modified user bundles.

 The information can be easily viewed and exported to a billing system and/or operations support system.
-A standards-based web service interface is provided for integration. - User profiles.
+A standardsbased web service interface is provided for integration.

+- · User profiles.
 Supports unique profiles for personnel, allowing customized access to sensitive information and capabilities. - Branding.
 Customizable UI elements in the portal interface allow increased brand awareness, including complimentary banner advertisements.